nuxeo-sandbox/nuxeo-s3-utils/README.md

 Credentials never appear in `aws-test.conf`.
 The plugin uses `NuxeoAWSCredentialsProvider`, which falls back to the standard AWS credentials chain, so anything that authenticates the AWS CLI works.
 Pick one:

-* `aws sso login`, then run the tests in the same terminal
+* **AWS SSO, the most common case**: run `aws sso login`, then run the tests **from the same terminal**.
+Remember the session expires, see the warning above.
-* `AWS_PROFILE=my-profile mvn test`, if you have several profiles
+* `AWS_PROFILE=my-profile mvn test`, if you have several profiles.
+The profile is *not* set in `aws-test.conf`, only through this standard AWS variable.
 * The usual `AWS_ACCESS_KEY_ID` / `AWS_SECRET_ACCESS_KEY` (/ `AWS_SESSION_TOKEN`) environment variables
 * Nothing at all when running on an EC2 instance whose role can access the bucket

-A quick way to check you are authenticated: `aws s3 ls s3://your-bucket` must succeed.
+Whatever you choose, the account must be allowed to read, upload and delete in the bucket.
+To check that you are authenticated, `aws s3 ls s3://your-bucket` must succeed.

 > **Note about AWS SSO**: unlike the v1 SDK, the AWS SDK v2 can only resolve an SSO profile when the `software.amazon.awssdk:sso` and `ssooidc` modules are on the classpath.
 They are declared as `test` scope dependencies in `nuxeo-s3-utils-plugin/pom.xml` for exactly this reason.
 They are deliberately *not* shipped in the Marketplace Package, since a server authenticates with a role or with static credentials.